• Skip to primary navigation

 Do i need to feed them everyday?
 Is it safe when i feed them once a week?

-No, you don’t need to feed Dubia roaches every day.
-They can actually go many days without food or water.
-The key to how often we feed them lies in their purpose.
-For us, it’s health and breeding.
-For others, it will be maintenance as feeder roaches for their animals.
+The key to how often to feed them lies in their purpose.
+For us, it’s breeding and nutrition as feeders.
+For others, it may be to maintain feeders for their animals.
 For still others, it may be something else.

 I just set up a mini colony today.
 I think I over fed them, I put roach chow, carrots, organic spring mix and an orange.
 The colony are being kept in a 5 gallon paint bucket(home depot) with 1/8 inch holes drilled all around the bottom and screen glued on the outside.
 It sets in another 5 gallon bucket.
 Since they shipped 3 days ago, I am going to leave it like that and clean in 2-3 days.
 Can you over feed them?